tgsn-co/aws-glue-etl/README.md

 ### Commit Notebook jobs:

-1 - If you are committing a job for the first time start by creating a folder with the same name as the job.
-Then create a new .py file with the same name as the job as well.
+1 - If you are committing a job for the first time, start by creating a folder in the repo with the same name as the job.

-2 - After saving the notebook job, go to the Script tab.
-Copy all the code in it and paste it into the corresponding .py file.
-If the file already had code from a previous commit, make sure to completly overwrite the code to make sure no differences exist between the code in the AWS console and the repo.
+2 - After saving the notebook job, click 'Download Notebook', the third button to the left of the 'Run' button.

-3 - Copy any magic configurations applied to the notebook on a txt file called "configurations.txt".
-This configurations should be done before initiallizing the spark context, and as such they do not appear on the script tab saved before.
+3 - Save the downloaded file in the corresponding repo folder, overwriting it if a file already exists.

 4 - Commit the new code to github with an informative message, to the develop branch.